 Strengthening this SP4903 37 (Smoothing Filter in Photo Mode) makes images smoother and reduces the occurrence of moiré but can also cause fading.
 Strengthen this setting only when necessary.

-Only valid if SP 4901 001 is at 0.
+NOTE: This setting is valid only if SP 4901 001 is at 0.